Baicheng: Economy

+As of 2022, Baicheng's gross domestic product (GDP) totaled 57.486 billion renminbi (RMB).
+Its primary sector accounted for 29.2% of its GDP, while its secondary sector accounted for 18.9%, and its tertiary sector accounted for 51.9%.
+The per capita disposable income of urban residents in the city was 29,109 RMB, an increase of 2.4% over the previous year, while the per capita disposable income of rural residents in the city was 14,282 RMB, an increase of 5.7% over the previous year.

+The total output of the city's agriculture, forestry, animal husbandry, and fishery industries totaled 31.577 billion RMB in 2022.
+Major crops grown in Baicheng include maize, rice, various beans, and oilseeds.

 Textile industry is one of the main pillars of the economy.

-Agriculture of the area is centred on plantation of soy beans and oil plants.
 It is home to the Baicheng Weapons Test Centre.

+The total retail sales of consumer goods in Baicheng totaled 15.319 billion RMB in 2022.

+Baicheng was home to 3.203 billion RMB-worth of foreign trade in 2022.

 Transportation

 Railway

 Baicheng railway station is a railway hub in western Jilin Province.
 It is the terminus of the Changchun–Baicheng railway.
 There are multiple daily departures to other cities including Beijing, Harbin, Changchun, Shenyang, Dalian, Qiqihar, Ulanhot and several other cities in northern provinces of China.